Nkosi-tshawe/ngx-mtn-carousel/projects/light-carousel/README.md

 })
 ```

-Import Slick to your component
+Assign slide items in your component

 ```typescript
 // Slide Items example.